Greater Manchester bus route 58

 Greater Manchester Bus route 58 was operated by First Greater Manchester between Rochdale and Middleton bus stations via Milnrow, Newhey, Shaw & Crompton, Oldham and Chadderton.
-It had a sister route 59 which operated on the same route between Middleton and Shaw, and also served Rushcroft.
+It had a sister route 59 which operated on the same route between Middleton and Shaw, and also served Rushcroft, operated by Stagecoach Manchester on contract from Transport for Greater Manchester prior to Tranche 2 of Bee Network.
 The route was curtailed to run between Rochdale and Oldham in 2017 and was withdrawn in 2020 during the Coronavirus pandemic.
 The route is now covered by services 57 and 182.

 History

 Route 58 was originally operated by GM Buses and operated on almost the same route as today.
 Evening services previously operated between Rochdale and Newhey, provided by Rossendalebus and Bu-Val Buses, although these journeys are now covered by routes 181, 182 and 451.

 The route has had some variations in the past.
 The service previously ran to the Trafford Centre via the M60 motorway until August 2008, where it was replaced by route 57 between Oldham and Trafford Centre (57 was withdrawn in January 2010)).
 The service was extended from Middleton to Bury Interchange on behalf of Transport for Greater Manchester in October 2009, but this was withdrawn in July 2011.

 In September 2017, First decided to curtail the route to run between Rochdale and Oldham only, with the Oldham-Middleton section covered by an enhanced service 59.
 Buses had been reduced to every 30 minutes at this time and were reduced again to an hourly service in April 2019.

 In March 2020, the route was temporarily withdrawn during the UK-wide lockdown with the route covered by service 59 between Shaw and Oldham and services 181 and 182 between Rochdale and Shaw/Heyside.
 In September 2020, the 58 route was not re-instated with service 182 running between Rochdale and Shaw and new service 57 running between Shaw and Oldham.